zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 ## ✅ Vanilla PyTorch Code
 Now that we're done with the setups, let's take a look at the *"hello world"* of PyTorch on the [quickstart page](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html).

-The codes look like the following.
+The code look like the following.

 ```python
 import torch